VulcanJS/vulcan-docs/source/mutations.md

 ```
 ## Server

-### Mutations Resolvers
+### Resolvers

-When creating a new collection, `createCollection` accepts a `mutations` object.
-This object should include three mutations, `new`, `edit`, and `remove`, each of which has the following properties:

-* `name`: the name of the mutation.
-* `check`: a function that takes the current user and (optionally) the document being operated on, and return `true` or `false` based on whether the user can perform the operation.
-* `mutation`: the mutation function.

-#### Default Mutation Resolvers

-Vulcan provides a set of default New, Edit and Remove mutations you can use to save time:
+Vulcan provides a set of default Create, Update, Upsert and Delete mutations you can use to save time:

 ```js
 import {